avine/formation-angular-base/doc/course/public/07_signals.md

 - In other words, for now, Zone.js is responsible for telling Angular when to trigger its change detection process and update the UI to reflect the state of the application

-- Understanding Zone.js goes beyond the scope of this training
+- Understanding Zone.js goes beyond the scope of this course

 - However, Angular is moving towards **Zoneless** applications